 Man receives favor for two different reasons.
 First, Jesus died for us while we were yet sinners (Romans 5:8).
 Most all of Christendom would agree that this is the grace of God in action (see John 3:16).
 The clearing of the death penalty over us is the first part of the salvation process.
 A Christian is justified (past sins paid for) by Christ's death.
 Christians can do nothing about their sins except accept this sacrifice.
 The question is why man receives this awesome favor in the first place.

 Our heavenly Father did not favor with salvation the angels who sinned nor is he offering them the ability to become sons (Hebrews 1:5, 2:6 - 10).
 God favored man because we are in his image.
-Awesome is the favor we have received.
 The offspring of any being looks like the father in kind (Acts 17:26, 28 - 29, 1John 3:1).
 Those who do not believe that man is in image of his Creator cannot even understand why we receive charis or grace to justification.

 The other reason we receive favor is that it solves the grace versus works argument.
 How does one grow in favor with any boss?
 He keeps his directives or commands!
 Once we have believed in Jesus' sacrifice to pay for our sins (breaking the law), repented (keeping the commandments), and are baptized, we receive the Holy Spirit.
 We are now the children of the Eternal by the indwelling of his spirit.
 We have His seed in us (see 1John 3:1 - 2, 9).
 Now we have grown in favor in His eyes!